thanos-io/thanos/docs/service-discovery.md

 - targets: ['localhost:9090', 'example.org:443']
 ```

-As a fallback, the file contents are periodically re-read at an interval that can be set using a flag specific for the component and shown below.
+As a fallback, the file contents are periodically re-read at an interval that can be set using a flag specific to the component as shown below.
 The default value for all File SD re-read intervals is 5 minutes.

 ### Thanos Query